 Jason: Sure, you know, it's a was a really quiet meeting.
 The Fed's going to keep doing what they are doing.
 They're going to continue to support the economy.
 They're going to continue to keep the overnight rate near zero or close to zero as they can for the foreseeable future, probably through the end of 2022, maybe into 2023.
 You know, there is some short-term inflation going on.
 I think we all can feel it, especially if you're in real estate, you're just seeing prices, and even items, you know, imported items, wood, a lot of things, prices are going up.
 But, you know, from the Fed's perspective, that is very temporary, that the long-term inflation or the long-term outlook for inflation is going to be somewhat muted.
 And so, they still have to use the interest rate policy to keep the economy growing.
 So, don't really…we don't want people to look in the short term of what's happening this second.
 We really want to look 6 to 18 months out and what we expect inflation to be.
 And so, from that perspective, you know, what the Fed's going to be there.
 They're going to keep the overnight rate low, and that's going to go on for the foreseeable future.

 Jason: Yeah, you know, it's taking longer than I think most people thought in terms of the stimulus plan, because where to direct the funds, how much funds?
 You know, where is it really going to help the economy versus just feels like a free for all, this big money grab.
 And I think there's been a lot of back and forth, I think more than what people anticipated.
 So, nothing's happened yet.
 Whatever they plan on doing, it's going to be in the trillions.
-I mean, that's a lot of money to pump in the economy.
+I mean, that's a lot of money to pump into the economy.
 It's really hard to even give scale when you talk in the trillions.
 But I would expect, you know, the market's reaction when it does get passed is you'll see stocks continue to move up if it's a big, bold plan.
 If it's a weak plan or the dollar amounts are too low, the market's expecting something different, you might actually see stocks go the other way.
 But let's just presume that it’s a big, bold plan.
 A lot of money is put to work.
 It actually helps the economy grow.
-It's going to impact short-term inflation, not necessarily long term, but short-term inflation.
+It's going to impact short-term inflation, not necessarily long-term, but short-term inflation.
 And that might end up pushing mortgage rates up a little bit.
 And so, I think that's the expectation.
 You know, what happens a year or six months down the road after the plan rolls out, and what economy really is there at the point where we just can't keep shoving all this money in?
 You know, that's a whole different equation.
 But if you're really looking in the short term, it's likely going to help the economy, it's likely going to help stocks and it might hurt mortgage rates a little bit.

 Alexis: All right.
 Good to know.
 Well, that's really all I have for you today.
 If there's anything else you want to talk about…but that's all I have.

 Jason: You know, it should be a pretty short update this week.
 You know, we didn't have a lot going on.
 I really think when we have a stimulus plan or even a tax code plan.
 I know I didn't talk about the tax code plan, but really not much has happened.
 There's been a lot of infighting between Democrats and Republicans, especially the Democrats that are in states like California, New York, and New Jersey that are really focused on this Salt deduction.
-And so, a lot really has to kind of wash out.
+And so, a lot really has to kind of washout.
 So, from a tax perspective, there really isn't much of an update.
 But like the stimulus plan, when something actually happens, I think we'll see more of a market reaction.
 We'll see more market movement, and we'll have a better idea of the direction of the market.
 Right now, you know, the market's very directionless.
 It doesn't know what's going to happen.
 So, it's all based on instinct.
 I think there's going to be a stimulus plan.
-I think there's going to be tax code changes.
+I think there are going to be tax code changes.
 I think eventually the Fed's going to lower rates.
 We don't necessarily know.
 And so, the market's trading on that.
-I know that's a long answer to your question, if that was it.
-But really, that's something that I hope everyone takes away from this, is that we're in we're in the waiting room, waiting for something to happen.
+I know that's a long answer to your question if that was it.
+But really, that's something that I hope everyone takes away from this, is that we're in the waiting room, waiting for something to happen.

 Alexis: All right.
 Well, yeah, I mean, as you said, the waiting room.
 It feels like we've been in the waiting room, but we'll continue to wait.